lamberta/devkit-doc/api/animate.md

 ## Module: animate

-Is a function to animate Views or objects.
-It interpolates number properties over a given duration and with easing functions.
+Usage:

 ~~~
 import animate;
 ~~~

 ### animate (obj, groupId)
-1. `obj {View|object}`
+1. `obj {View|object}` ---The view or object to animate.
-2. `groupID {number}`
+2. `groupID {number}` ---The group identifier for this animation, [see below](#class-group)
-3. Return: `{Animator}`
+3. Return: `{Animator}` ---Returns the animator object so the function call can be chained.

-Create an Animator for a View or object.
-Passing a plain object allows you to perform arbitrary tweening.
+Create an Animator for a View or generic javascript object.
+Note that when passing in a View object, the animation engine will tween based on the object's `style` property.
+But when passing in a generic object, the animation engine will tween based on the object's top level properties instead.

 ~~~
-animate(myView);
+var myAnimator = animate(myView);

 // typical usage is via method chaining
 animate(myView).now({x: 100}).then({y: 100}); //moves a view 100px to the right, then 100px downwards.
 ~~~

-### animate.setViewAnimator (animator)
-1. `animator {Animator}`

-Overrides the standard View animator with a custom one.

 ### animate.getGroup (id)
-1. `id {number}`
+1. `id {number}` ---The group identifier of the group to fetch.
 2. Return: `{Group}`

 Returns a Group.
+[See below](#class-group) for more information on groups.

 ## Class: animate.Animator

-The main force of animate.
+The animation engine.

 Inherits from:
 :    1. [event.Emitter](./event.html#class-event.emitter)

 ### new Animator (subject, group)
-1. `subject {object}`
+1. `subject {object}` ---The view or object to animate.
-2. `group {Group}`
+2. `group {Group}` ---The group object for this animation, [see below](#class-group)

-Creates a new Animator with an object with properties to animate, and a Group to add them to.
-(For internal or extending use only.)
+Creates a new Animator with an object with properties to animate and a Group to add them to.
+Note: the preferred method for creating an animator object is not to use the `new` keyword, but instead to invoke the animate function:

 ~~~
 var animator = animate(object);